robogeek/jBloggerTools/README.md

     java -jar dist/jBloggerTools.jar feed2text URL
     java -jar dist/jBloggerTools.jar feed2text URL hours

-The feed content is printed on the standard output gets.
+The feed content is printed on the standard output.
+The 'hours' argument tosses away any item older than the number of hours specified.

 Posting to a Blogger Blog
 =========================